careitmodel/careit/README.md

 ## What CARE-IT Is

-CARE-IT provides a structured framework for the design, governance, operation and evolution of clinically relevant digital systems.
+CARE-IT provides a structured framework for the design, governance, operation and evolution of clinically relevant digital service systems.

 It integrates:

 - Clinical effectiveness as primary objective
-- System-level thinking across interconnected devices and platforms
+- Service-constellation thinking across interconnected devices and platforms
-- Transparent responsibility allocation
+- Transparent and integrated responsibility allocation
 - Patient safety as normative boundary
 - Lifecycle-oriented operational sustainability
 - Information integrity as clinical foundation
-- Controlled innovation from an operator perspective
+- Governance structures aligned with clinical reality

 CARE-IT does not replace regulatory frameworks or established IT service management models.
-It provides a clinically understandable governance layer that aligns digital infrastructure with patient care reality.
+It provides a clinically understandable governance layer that aligns digital infrastructure
+with patient care reality.

 ---